ARC-Mission/arc-mission.github.io/_posts/2025-11-01-welcome-to-arcm.md

 This is just the beginning.
 We're building something sustainable and impactful - a community that pushes the boundaries of what's possible in dual-use technology.

-Whether you're interested in AI, robotics, simulation, or any related field, ARC Munich offers a platform to work on meaningful projects with talented collaborators.
+Whether you're interested in AI, robotics, simulation, or any related field, ARC-M offers a platform to work on meaningful projects with talented collaborators.

 Welcome aboard!